 In most cases, you will receive a decision about your case within 30 days after you apply for SNAP in Utah.
 However, if your household has little to no income, then you may receive your benefits in as little as seven days.

-Find Out About SNAP Benefits in Utah
+Learn About SNAP Benefits in Utah

 After you are approved for food stamp benefits in Utah, you will be issued an electronic balance transfer (EBT) card.
 This card can be used in the same manner as a debit or credit card.
 Your SNAP allotment will be added to your card on a monthly basis for you to use.